-Chloe is a special little girl of five years old.
+Chloe is a special little girl.
 She loves to dance, adores her baby sister, Charlotte and has a big kind heart.
 Chloe has Koolen de Vries syndrome, but that doesn’t define who she is and her mum and dad, Melanie and James, are determined that Chloe should have all the opportunities in life that any other little girl might have.

 Chloe sarted having seizures at nine months old and spent the next nine months of her life in and out of hospital, having test after test, all the while recovering only to have another relapse, the seizures taking their toll on her little body.
 Finally, the doctors were able to make their diagnosis.
 Melanie and Jame’s relief was short lived however, when doctors informed them there was nothing more they could do.
 For Chloe that meant having to fend with the physical challenges of the syndrome – faced with the possibility she may never be able to communicate or to walk and the seizures would continue, albeit somewhat controlled with medication.